From a slow analysis script to a fast and structured program in R workshop

 Looking forward to seeing you during the workshop!

-Join our workshop on Visualising connection in R, which is a part of our workshops for Ukraine series!
+Join our workshop on RAG (Retrieval Augmented Generation) in R with ragnar, which is a part of our workshops for Ukraine series!

 Here’s some more info: